-Decimal to Hex Conversion
+Decimal to Hex Converter

 This converter allows you to convert decimal (base-10) numbers into hexadecimal (base-16), and vice versa.